apivis/node-red-express-totp/README.md

 2. Connect your GitHub repository.
 3. Render will automatically detect the `render.yaml` file and configure the service.
 4. The environment variables (`ADMIN_PASSWORD`, `SESSION_SECRET`, `TOTP_SECRET`) will be generated automatically.
 You can view and manage them in the Render dashboard.

+**Important Note on TOTP:**
+On the first deployment, a `TOTP_SECRET` will be generated and stored as an environment variable.
+You will need to use this secret to set up your authenticator app.
+You can set up or re-sync your authenticator app at any time by visiting the `/setup-2fa` page.

 ### Google App Engine